heslearning/heslearning/README.md

-# 👋 Hi, I’m @heslearning
+# 👋 Hi, I’m @DavlatovOybek actually

-Welcome to my GitHub profile!
+Welcome to my GitHub Learning profile!
 I'm a curious and motivated learner currently exploring the world of tech, development, and cloud platforms.

 ## 👀 I’m interested in:
 - Salesforce Development (Apex, Lightning, Flows)